Fraud Blocker

 There are technology or connectivity limitations

 A stable internet connection and access to a device with a camera and microphone are important for telehealth.
 If technology issues make communication difficult, an in-person appointment may be recommended.
-In some instances we can also facilitate phone only appointments if preferred.
+We can also facilitate phone-only appointments if preferred.

 Your clinician recommends in-person care